Need some fun and free letter J worksheets for your kindergarten students or preschool lessons?

 At the bottom of the post, you will find a link that will take you right to a PDF instant download file for all the worksheets.

 A fun way to kick off learning the letter J sound is to color all the pictures that have a beginning sound of /j/.

-The above worksheet shows a jellyfish drinking juice with jello on its head, jets, a jar, a jack in the box, jam, and a jug.
+The above worksheet shows a jaguar drinking juice, a jet zooming off, a jar, a jellyfish, a jack in the box, jellybeans, and a jetski.

 As you are doing this simple activity with your young learners, you may have someone call out “giraffe” or “gym” or “germ” as an example of a J word.

 While your young children are just learning this letter of the alphabet, I would wait to fully explain that those are soft “g” words.
 Just gently say you will talk more about those special “J words” another time.

 This practice sheet will help your child learn to write the uppercase letter J and the lowercase j.

 The dotted lines and line height give plenty of space for practice.

 Be sure to tell your child to pay close attention to which direction the “tail” of the J goes as they are writing it.